BrandonXu6106/obsidianpublish/content/thoughts/the garden and the stream.md

 ## The Garden

-A garden is a metaphor for a lot of things: growth, persistence, and the constant battle against [[entropy|entropy]].
+A garden is a metaphor for a lot of things: growth, persistence, and the constant battle against [[entropy.md|entropy]].

-The Garden is an old metaphor associated with [[hypertext]].
+The Garden is an old metaphor associated with [[hypertext.md]].

 > The Garden of Forking Paths from the mid-20th century.
 The concept of the Wiki Gardener from the 1990s.
 Mark Bernstein’s 1998 essay Hypertext Gardens.

-The Garden is the web as [[search#Internet topology as shaped by search engines|topology]].
+The Garden is the web as [[search.md#Internet topology as shaped by search engines|topology]].
 Every walk through the garden creates new paths, new meanings, and when we add things to the garden we add them in a way that allows many future, unpredicted relationships.

 There is no _right_ or canonical way to view it